COVID-19: Brunei's sees highest caseload, fatalities in a single day - The Scoop

-BANDAR SERI BEGAWAN – Brunei logged a whopping 504 new cases on Sunday as more positive cases emerges from migrant workers’ dormitories.
+BANDAR SERI BEGAWAN – Brunei logged a whopping 504 new COVID infections on Sunday as more positive cases emerge from migrant workers’ dormitories.

-Six COVID patients also passed away overnight — the highest number of fatalities in a single day — although only five have been categorised as COVID-related deaths.
+Six coronavirus patients also passed away overnight — the highest number of fatalities in a single day — although only five have been categorised as COVID-related deaths.

-Speaking at the daily COVID-19 press briefing, the health minister said more than half of the new cases reported on Sunday were from migrant workers’ dormitories, which are often cramped and overcrowded.
+Speaking at a daily press briefing, health minister YB Dato Dr Hj Mohd Isham Hj Jaafar said more than half of the new cases reported on Sunday were from workers’ dormitories, which are often cramped and overcrowded.

 Of the four new clusters identified, three originate from staff quarters for construction companies, namely the Jalan Kota Batu Construction, Trentset Construction, and Bato Apoi Construction.

 “We hope for cooperation from employers, for them to have SOPs to contain the spread [of COVID-19] in their dormitories.
-So now this is being monitored by a special agency,” he told reporters.
+So now this is being monitored by a special agency,” the minister told reporters.

-Since the start of the night curfew on October 4, Brunei has recorded 2,951 new infections — 59 percent originating from workers’ dorms.
+Coronavirus infections have increased by 49 percent week-on-week: 1,880 cases were recorded from Oct 11-17, compared to 1,264 in the previous week.

+Of the 3,144 cases detected in the past fortnight, 51 percent were found in workers’ dorms.

 The health minister said the majority of these cases had mild symptoms and were isolating in place, with just 23 brought to government quarantine centres for closer health monitoring.